trendct/ctnamecleaner/README.md

 ## ctcorrelator

-An R package that takes a town dataframe and checks for correlations between the original data set and 500 different variables including demographics, median income, education attainment, and poverty from an [ever-growing list](https://docs.google.com/a/trendct.org/spreadsheets/d/1TMN4Di8O7ROUDgylb7IvtnfNtblbwoHy-dpgId6FT3E/edit?usp=sharing).
-It then .
+An R package that takes a town dataframe and checks for correlations between the original data set and 500 different variables including demographics, median income, education attainment, and poverty from an [ever-growing list](https://docs.google.com/a/trendct.org/spreadsheets/d/1TMN4Di8O7ROUDgylb7IvtnfNtblbwoHy-dpgId6FT3E/edit?usp=sharing). **Why?** Correlation does not mean causation.
+But having a quickly generated list could help point a researcher of journalist into unforseen directions with respect to the original data.

 - Appends the original dataframe with ~500 other variables from ~20 spreadsheets
 - Determines the Pearson product-moment correlation coefficient for each variable as compared to the original data